TobiasPSP/doneland_sources/Tools/Internet/README.md

 postal   : 10001
 timezone : America/New_York
 ````

-Aside from the high number of hops, this trace does not look alarming at first.
-I *am* apparently getting to the fast *CDN edge servers*, so I *should* receive a fast response.
-But is this true?
+Aside from the high number of hops, this trace doesn’t seem alarming at first.
+I *am* apparently reaching the fast *CDN edge servers*, so I *should* be getting a fast response.
+But is this really the case?

-Let's see next how the actual website behaves.
+Let’s now examine how the actual website behaves.

-### Debugging Slow Website
+### Debugging a Slow Website
 Most modern browsers come with advanced debugging tools.
-In *Chrome* press `F12` to open its debug tools.
-Then click the tab *Network*, and empty the list of network requests.
+In *Chrome*, press `F12` to open the Developer Tools, then click the *Network* tab and clear the list of network requests.

-Clear your browser cache before testing so you are measuring real download times rather than cached elements coming from your browser memory: in *Chrome*, click the *three-dot* menu, and choose *Delete browsing data...*.
-It is sufficient to delete the last *24 hours* of cached data.
+To ensure you're measuring real download times (and not cached elements from your browser memory), clear your browser cache before testing.
+In *Chrome*, click the *three-dot* menu, then choose *Delete browsing data...*.
+It’s enough to delete the last *24 hours* of cached data.

-#### Navigate To Webpage Under Test
+#### Navigate to the Webpage Under Test
-Now, enter the *url* of the website you want to test.
-I chose a random [*done.land* article](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/t-display) with a number of images and other resources.
-You can now watch the browser downloading all the web page data, and each downloaded resource lists its url, size, and time it took to download it:
+Now, enter the *URL* of the website you want to test.
+I chose a random [*done.land* article](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/t-display) containing multiple images and other resources.
+You can now watch the browser download all the webpage data, with each resource showing its URL, size, and the time it took to download:

 <img src="images/routing_slow_website_chrome_debug_error.png" width="100%" height="100%" />

-In this particular example, downloading the entire web page took insane *10.4 **minutes***.
-During this long time, just *1.8MB* of data was transferred.
-That is an average of *2800 bytes per second* on a *wired 250MBit/s ISP* internet connection.
+In this example, downloading the entire webpage took an absurd *10.4 **minutes***.
+During that time, only *1.8MB* of data was transferred—an average of *2800 bytes per second* on a *wired 250Mbit/s ISP* connection.

-When you look closely, the download wasn't even successful: one picture did not download and caused a timeout error: `ERR_QUIC_PROTOCOL_ERROR`.
+Even worse, the download wasn’t successful: one image failed to load, causing a timeout error: `ERR_QUIC_PROTOCOL_ERROR`.

-Obviously, here is something seriously amiss: my *ISP* has routed my packets to the correct *CDN*, but has obviously targeted the *wrong* *CDN edge server*.
+Clearly, something is seriously wrong.
+My *ISP* routed my packets to the correct *CDN*, but targeted the *wrong* *CDN edge server*.

-The *IP addresses* of the *edge servers* (the entry points to the *CDN*) are *dynamic* and can change frequently, primarily due to security and infrastructure reasons.
-I may be off, but apparently the *ISP* is not using the correct target *IP addresses* based on my location.
-We'll come back to this in a moment.
+The *IP addresses* of the *edge servers* (the entry points to the *CDN*) are *dynamic* and frequently change for security and infrastructure reasons.
+While I may be wrong, it seems my *ISP* isn’t using the correct *IP addresses* for my location.
+We’ll dive deeper into this in a moment.

-Aside from the *why* and *how*, the website **is definitely impaired**, and the **reason is bad routing**.
+Regardless of the *why* or *how*, the website **is definitely impaired**, and the **cause is bad routing**.

 ### Border Gateway Protocol
-*Routing* is complex and consists of many parts.
-Your *ISP* is responsible for the *Border Gateway Protocol* (*BGP*).
-It is used to exchange routing information between large networks, or "autonomous systems" (AS), such as *ISPs* (*Internet Service Providers*), big players (such as *AWS*), and most importantly *CDNs* (like *Cloudflare*).
+*Routing* is complex and involves many components.
+Your *ISP* is responsible for the *Border Gateway Protocol* (*BGP*), which is used to exchange routing information between large networks, or "autonomous systems" (*AS*), such as *ISPs* (*Internet Service Providers*), major players (like *AWS*), and crucially, *CDNs* (such as *Cloudflare*).

-Apparently, for many years now, some *ISPs* like the *Deutsche Telekom* in *Germany*, seem to have bad *Peering Agreements* (or do not update their information in a timely way): *ISPs* enter into peering agreements with each other to exchange traffic.
-If the ISP has poor peering relationships or high costs for certain routes, they might route traffic through less optimal or **outdated** paths, severely impacting speed.
+For many years, some *ISPs*, like *Deutsche Telekom* in *Germany*, seem to have struggled with poor *Peering Agreements* or outdated routing information. *ISPs* enter into peering agreements with one another to exchange traffic.
+When these agreements are poorly managed or costly for certain routes, the *ISP* might route traffic through less optimal or **outdated** paths, significantly affecting speed.

-There are [plenty of discussions in German forums](https://telekomhilft.telekom.de/t5/Festnetz-Internet/Unglaublich-schlechtes-Routing/td-p/6827554) illustrating the problem.
+There are [numerous discussions in German forums](https://telekomhilft.telekom.de/t5/Festnetz-Internet/Unglaublich-schlechtes-Routing/td-p/6827554) highlighting this issue.

 > [!IMPORTANT]
-> If you are experiencing slow *done.land* web pages, keep in mind that this is just a *symptom* of a larger problem.
-It is tricky because only certain networks and content delivery systems are affected.
-Even if you are not particular interested in *this site*, you may still want to fix your overall issue: you'll be surprised how much more enjoyable your *Internet experience* can become, and how much faster some downloads work.
+> If you are experiencing slow *done.land* web pages, remember that this is just a *symptom* of a larger issue.
+The challenge is that only specific networks and content delivery systems are impacted.
+Even if you're not particularly concerned with *this site*, addressing the problem could significantly enhance your *Internet experience* overall—and you may be surprised at how much faster your downloads become.

 ## Solving the Issue
-Since the fundamental *routing problem* is caused by the way how your *ISP* directs the data (and seems to ignore fast *CDNs*), you have two options:
+Since the fundamental *routing problem* is caused by how your *ISP* directs the data (and seems to ignore fast *CDNs*), you have two options:

-* **Change ISP:** Change your current *ISP*, and choose a new *ISP*.
-This may be complicated and time-consuming because of contracts, infrastructure, and alike.
-Plus, you would need to make sure that your *new ISP* isn't using crucial infrastructure provided by your *old ISP*.
+* **Change ISP:** Switch to a new *ISP*.
+This may be complex and time-consuming due to contracts, infrastructure, and the need to ensure that your *new ISP* isn’t reliant on the same critical infrastructure as your *old ISP*.
-* **Use VPN:** The easiest solution is to use a *VPN* (*Virtual Private Network*).
-Basically, you exchange the *routing of your ISP* with the *routing of the VPN*.
+* **Use VPN:** The simplest solution is to use a *VPN* (*Virtual Private Network*).
+Essentially, you bypass your *ISP's routing* in favor of the *VPN’s* routing.

 ### Using VPN
-When you use a *VPN*, you still use your *ISP* for the *last mile*.
-However, you then access the nearest (and fastest) possible *VPN server* in your vicinity.
+When you use a *VPN*, you still rely on your *ISP* for the *last mile*.
+However, from there, your data packets access the nearest and fastest *VPN server* in your region.

-Your data packages then travel **anonymously** within the *VPN* server network. *VPNs* optimize routing for best speed, plus they also protect your *privacy* by anonymizing *IP addresses*.
-That's why *VPNs* are prohibited in most dictatorships (obviously not in *Europe* or the *US*).
+Your data then travels **anonymously** within the *VPN* server network. *VPNs* optimize routing for better speed and protect your *privacy* by anonymizing your *IP address*.
+That’s why *VPNs* are banned in most dictatorships (though not in *Europe* or the *US*).

-The downside of *VPNs* is that they are an additional *paid service* on top of your existing *ISP service*.
-But as you have seen, truly *fast and safe Internet access* consists of **two** things: a *fast last mile* (provided by your *ISP*),  **and** intelligent *routing* (not always provided by your *ISP*, can be added via a *VPN*).
+The downside is that *VPNs* are an additional *paid service* on top of your existing *ISP*.
+However, as mentioned, fast and safe Internet consists of two components: a *fast last mile* (provided by your *ISP*) and optimized *routing* (often lacking from your *ISP*, but provided by a *VPN*).

 > [!NOTE]
-> You may be lucky, and your *ISP* may provide *fast clever routing* out of the box.
-Even then, using a *VPN* gives you so much more control, and may or may not still make sense for the added *security* and *privacy*.
+> Your *ISP* may already offer fast, intelligent *routing*.
+Even so, using a *VPN* gives you extra control and could still make sense for added *security* and *privacy*.

-As a *Deutsche Telekom* user in *Germany*, I was **severely** affected by the speed issues, so adding a *VPN* was a no-brainer, with the added *privacy* being a welcomed benefit.
-After some comparison, I opted for the basic (cheapest) [NordVPN package](https://refer-nordvpn.com/DdmJIprBMeZ) and purchased a *2-year contract* for around €90 in total (paid with own money, so no affiliation).
-Since it comes with a *30-day money back guarantee*, you can test whether it works for you and fixes potential speed problems.
+As a *Deutsche Telekom* customer in *Germany*, I was **heavily** affected by speed issues, so adding a *VPN* was an easy decision, with the additional *privacy* being a nice bonus.
+After comparing options, I went with the basic (cheapest) [NordVPN package](https://refer-nordvpn.com/DdmJIprBMeZ), getting a *2-year contract* for around €90 (paid out of pocket, no affiliation).
+With its *30-day money-back guarantee*, you can try it out to see if it resolves your speed issues.

-> By using this [NordVPN](https://refer-nordvpn.com/DdmJIprBMeZ) link, *you and me* both get a few free extra months.
+> By using this [NordVPN link](https://refer-nordvpn.com/DdmJIprBMeZ), *you and I* will both get a few extra free months.

-After testing, I found that *NordVPN* solved all my issues, and then some: I always had a few websites and downloads which funnily wouldn't perform as well as the rest.
-With *NordVPN*, now *all* my Internet resources load equally fast, finally letting my *expensive superfast ISP internet access* live up to its full potential.
+After testing, *NordVPN* fixed all my issues and more.
+Previously, I noticed certain websites and downloads performed worse than others.
+With *NordVPN*, all my Internet resources now load consistently fast, finally letting my *expensive, superfast ISP* deliver on its promises.

 > [!IMPORTANT]
-> While you are connected to a *VPN*, your browser is communicating with this new virtual network.
-It can no longer resolve local *mDNS* names, i.e. `homeassistant.local:8123`.
-To access local devices, either *disconnect* from your *VPN*, or use the devices' local *IP address* instead of its *mDNS name*.
+> While connected to a *VPN*, your browser communicates with the virtual network.
+This means it cannot resolve local *mDNS* names like `homeassistant.local:8123`.
+To access local devices, either *disconnect* from the *VPN* or use the device’s local *IP address* instead of its *mDNS name*.

 ## Walkthrough: NordVPN
-If you are wondering how a *VPN* works, and how you set it up, here is a quick walk-through on my first steps with [NordVPN](https://refer-nordvpn.com/DdmJIprBMeZ).
+If you're curious about how a *VPN* works and how to set it up, here’s a quick walkthrough of my initial steps with [NordVPN](https://refer-nordvpn.com/DdmJIprBMeZ).

 ### Download NordVPN App
-Your journey starts with downloading the [NordVPN app](https://nordvpn.com/download/).
-It is available for *Windows* and other operating systems as well as for smartphones.
+Your journey begins with downloading the [NordVPN app](https://nordvpn.com/download/).
+It’s available for *Windows*, other operating systems, and smartphones.

 <img src="images/nordvpn_1.png" width="50%" height="50%" />

-After you installed the software, you find links on your *Desktop* and *Start Menu* (respective an *app icon* on your smartphone).
-When you start the *NordVPN* app, you can either *log in* or [create a NordVPN account (sign up)](https://refer-nordvpn.com/DdmJIprBMeZ).
-There are different *paid plans* and no *free tier*.
+After installing the software, you’ll find links on your *Desktop* and in your *Start Menu* (or an *app icon* on your smartphone).
+When you launch the *NordVPN* app, you can either *log in* or [create a NordVPN account (sign up)](https://refer-nordvpn.com/DdmJIprBMeZ).
+There are various *paid plans*, but no *free tier*.

-If you have no *NordVPN* account yet, you might want to use [this link to sign up](https://refer-nordvpn.com/DdmJIprBMeZ) which provides *you and me* with a few free extra months.
+If you don’t have a *NordVPN* account yet, consider using [this link to sign up](https://refer-nordvpn.com/DdmJIprBMeZ), which gives *you and me* a few extra free months.

-When you click *Log in*, your browser opens and asks for your *username* and *password*.
-Once the browser-based authentication is done, you return to the *NordVPN app*.
+When you click *Log in*, your browser will open and prompt you for your *username* and *password*.
+After completing the browser-based authentication, you’ll return to the *NordVPN app*.

 ### Select VPN Server
-The *NordVPN app* shows your connection status:
+The *NordVPN app* displays your connection status:

-* **Not Connected:** **red** *Not Connected*, you are using your *ISPs* routing, and you see your currently assigned *IP address*.
-In this mode, you can access local *mDNS* addresses as usual (i.e. `homeassistant:local:8123`)
+* **Not Connected:** **red** *Not Connected* indicates you’re using your *ISP’s* routing, and you can see your currently assigned *IP address*.
+In this mode, you can access local *mDNS* addresses as usual (i.e., `homeassistant.local:8123`).
-* **Connected:** **green** *Connected*, you are using the *VPN* and its own routing.
-Your *ISP name* is no longer the *ISP* that connects your home to the Internet, and you are using anonymized *IP addresses*.
-In this mode, you cannot access local *mDNS* addresses from your browser unless you replace the *mDNS* name with the device IP address (i.e. `http://192.168.68.123:8123`)
+* **Connected:** **green** *Connected* signifies that you’re using the *VPN* and its routing.
+Your *ISP name* will no longer be the one connecting your home to the Internet, and you’ll be using anonymized *IP addresses*.
+In this mode, you cannot access local *mDNS* addresses from your browser unless you replace the *mDNS* name with the device's *IP address* (i.e., `http://192.168.68.123:8123`).

-You can enter the *VPN* through a wealth of servers located around the globe.
-If you'd like to maximize your speed, choose a *VPN server* as close as possible to your current location.
+You can connect through numerous servers located worldwide.
+To maximize speed, choose a *VPN server* as close as possible to your current location.

 *Recent connections* (the top list) are your *favorites*.
 Initially, this list is randomly filled, so do not use *Quick Connect* or one of the servers in the top list.

 <img src="images/nordvpn_3.png" width="100%" height="100%" />

-Instead, in the *lower list* select the country where you are located.
-This adds the country to your *upper list* (your favorites), so from now on you can easily connect to a server in this country.
+Instead, in the *lower list*, select the country where you are located.
+This action adds the country to your *upper list* (your favorites), allowing you to easily connect to a server in that country in the future.

 To actually *connect* and start using the VPN, click the country in your top list.

 > [!TIP]
-> When you click the *three-dot menu* to the right of the selected country in the **lower** list, you see the available *cities* in the selected country.
+> Clicking the *three-dot menu* to the right of the selected country in the **lower** list reveals the available *cities* in that country.
 By default, *NordVPN* automatically selects the city with the fastest connection to you.

-Once you are connected, you see your *country flag* and the currently active *ISP* at the top left side of your window.
+Once connected, you’ll see your *country flag* and the currently active *ISP* at the top left of your window.

 <img src="images/nordvpn_4.png" width="30%" height="30%" />

 ## Results of fix
-To see the effects of using *NordVPN*, let's repeat the website tests with the *VPN* active.
-Here is what the route now looks like:
+To observe the effects of using *NordVPN*, let's repeat the website tests with the *VPN* active.
+Here’s what the route now looks like:

 ````
 PS> tracert done.land